 Another alternative would be to choose one concurrent model of computation, say the rendezvous model, and show that all the others are subsumed as special cases.
-This is relatively easy to do, in theory.
-It is the premise of Wright [6] and Metropolis [47], for example.
+This is the premise of Wright [6] and Metropolis [50], for example.
 Most of these models of computation are sufficiently expressive to be able to subsume most of the others.
 However, this fails to acknowledge the strengths and weaknesses of each model of computation.
 Wright, for example, uses rendezvous, which is very good at resource management, but very awkward for loosely coupled data-oriented computations.
-Asynchronous message passing is the reverse, where resource management is awkward, but data-oriented computations are natural.
+Asynchronous message passing is the reverse, where resource management is awkward, but data-oriented computations are natural1.
 Thus, to design interesting systems, designers need to use heterogeneous models.
-In Metropolis [47], the model of computation assigns to each actor its own thread of control, and leaves it to the designer to define the interactions between actors.
+In Metropolis [50], the model of computation assigns to each actor its own thread of control, and leaves it to the designer to define the interactions between actors.
 These can be specialized on a per-connection basis.
-While this is extremely expressive, and with discipline on the part of the designer can be used to realize a variety of more specialized models of computation, undisciplined usage could lead to incomprehensible models.
+In contrast, the Ptolemy II domains we have constructed enforce a uniform communication mechanism at each level of a hierarchical model.